Deir ez-Zor offensive (April–July 2014)

-The Deir ez-Zor offensive (April–July 2014) was executed by the Islamic State, also known as ISIS, against all other opposition forces in the Deir ez-Zor Governorate as part of the Inter-rebel conflict during the Syrian Civil War.
+The Deir ez-Zor offensive (April–July 2014) was launched by the Islamic State (ISIS) against all other opposition forces in the Deir ez-Zor Governorate as part of the inter-rebel conflict during the Syrian Civil War.

-After more than three months of heavy fighting, ISIS totally defeated the rebels and captured almost the whole province, except a part of the provincial capital, the military airport on its southern outskirts and a few of the surrounding towns, which remained under control of Syrian Arab Republic government troops, who were not involved in the inter-rebel fighting.
+After more than three months of heavy fighting, ISIS totally defeated the rebels and captured almost the whole province, except a part of the provincial capital, the military airport on its southern outskirts and a few of the surrounding towns, which remained under control of Syrian government troops, who were not involved in the inter-rebel fighting.

 Background

 Protests against the Syrian government and violence has been ongoing in the Syrian city of Deir ez-Zor since March 2011, as part of the wider Syrian civil war, but large-scale clashes started following a military operation in late July 2011 to secure the city of Deir ez-Zor.
 The rebels had gradually taken control of the province until almost complete domination in mid-2013.